Lemes-RenanB/HardyWeinbergTesting/README.md

 25-Jun-2021 - HW_TEST_v.1.1 - Correction of minor errors in the software and in the manual typos.

-This document last modified Thursday, 25-Jun-2021
+This document last modified Friday, 25-Jun-2021